vinayakyengandul/greytrix-ui-kit/README.md

       - viewType - ViewType (Enum) - This is for how View is showing (both, list, card).
 If both is selected than we get both view.
 Default is ViewType.list.
       - leadingIcon - IconData - There is only we have to pass IconData that showing in ListView.
       - trailingIcon - IconData - There is only we have to pass IconData that showing in ListView.
-      - tag - String - This String value taken unique Key as define which View is showing.
+      - tag - String - This String value taken unique Key as defines which View is showing.
       - enablefilter - bool - It is used for the filter option, If true we get Filter option in ListView.
 Default value is false.
       - backNavigation - bool - This containes back navigation arrow button for listview, Default value is false.
       - pathNavigation - String - It used for navigate form listview record to given navigation path. if children path is "navigation/:id" this have to pass only "navigation/" this.